The Ohio State University

 Please Note: Per federal regulations, if you are an undergraduate student who will graduate and you enroll fewer than 2 semesters, your loans will be prorated based on the number of terms you will enroll.

 If you change class rank during the academic year, you may be eligible for additional Federal Direct Subsidized or Unsubsidized Loan funds.
-If you change rank from a freshman to a sophomore, from a sophomore to a junior, or from an undergraduate to a graduate status during the academic year, and you wish to be considered for additional loan funds, please contact our office to initiate the process.
+If you change rank from a freshman to a sophomore, from a sophomore to a junior, or from an undergraduate to a graduate status during the academic year, and you wish to be considered for additional loan funds, please contact the Student Service Center to initiate the process.

 This page is maintained by: